 Also referred to as gutter guards or gutter screens, these

 attach over the gutters to prevent water, animals, insects, tree limbs, leaves, and other unwanted debris from clogging your gutters.
-To view the different types of gutter guards, click here.
+To view the different types of gutter guards we offer, click here.

-It is a good idea to have knowledge of gutter terms when receiving gutter
+It is a good idea to have knowledge of gutter terms when comparing gutter

 estimates to ensure all the details are included.
 If you have further

-questions or would like to schedule a FREE appointment, contact USA Roofing & Gutters today.
+questions or would like to schedule a FREE appointment, contact USA Roofing & Gutters, LLC today.